Club Officers 2014-15

 About the Sailing Club

 The Carleton Sailing Club sails and races small sailboats on nearby lake Byllesby.
 We have racing team which practices and competes regularly as well as many opportunities for the novice to learn the basics.
 Our sailing team competes in intercollegiate regattas in Minneapolis, Iowa City, Chicago and Madison, and practices twice a week.
 Most regattas are fleet races, but there are also a few team races.
-We mostly sail FJs and 420s, but also have a few other fun boats.
-If your interested in either racing or just learning to sail during the spring or fall contact us and get involved!
-For more information go to this website:
+We mostly sail FJs and 420s, but we also have a few other fun boats.
+If you're interested in either racing or just learning to sail during the spring or fall contact us and get involved!

 Carleton College Sailing Club Policy